mevdschee/php-crud-api/README.md

 {"categories":{"columns":["id","name"],"records":[["1","Internet"]]}}
 ```

+NB: You may specify table name before the field name, seperated with a dot.

 ### List + Filter + Satisfy

 Multiple filters can be applied by using "filter[]" instead of "filter" as a parameter name.
 Then the parameter "satisfy" is used to indicate whether "all" (default) or "any" filter should be satisfied to lead to a match: